-We currently have four qualified and experienced private psychiatrists working with us.
+We currently have two qualified and experienced private psychiatrists working with us.
 Each of our psychiatrists has been chosen to work at Fillan for the strengths they bring to our team.
 We all specialise in different areas and our clinicians are fluent in a number of languages, please read our clinicians biographies to find the right person for you.

 Not in Auckland?
 No problems, we are able to offer Skype appointments.

 Understanding ADD / ADHD in adults